-Ukraine claims 10,000 Russians killed since beginning of war
+Ukraine Claims 10,000 Russians Killed Since Beginning Of War

-New Delhi, March 5 (IANS) Since the beginning of Moscow's war on Kiev, the Russian forces have lost more than 10,000 people, the General Staff of the Armed Forces of Ukraine has claimed.
+New Delhi: Since the beginning of Moscow’s war on Kiev, the Russian forces have lost more than 10,000 people, the General Staff of the Armed Forces of Ukraine has claimed.

 Also among the losses were 269 tanks, 945 armoured combat vehicles, 105 artillery systems, 50 MLRS, 19 air defense, 39 aircraft, 40 helicopters, UNIAN reported.